abernst4/DataStoreSummer/README.md

 * It supports standard SQL and JDBC API.
 It can use PostgreSQL ODBC driver too.
 * To learn more about H2, see https://www.tutorialspoint.com/h2_database/h2_database_introduction.htm.

-## Operates using Quarkus.
+## Operates using Quarkus
+### In practice
-* In practice, Quarkus allows a programer to host their Java program on their local machine (similar to hosting a Python program with Flask).
+* Quarkus allows a programer to host their Java program on their local machine (similar to hosting a Python program with Flask).
-* Quarkus allows developers to make modifications to the code while the application is running.
-Accoridingly, they bypass the time consuming need to restart the application each time they wish to make some modification.
+* Quarkus allows developers to make modifications to their code while the application is running.
+Accoridingly, they bypass the time-consuming need to restart the application each time they wish to make some modification.
 * To learn more about quarkus, see https://quarkus.io/.

 ### Why we used Quarkus over Spring Boot and Helidon
 * Quarkus provides faster hot reloads since it can automatically detect changes made to Java and other resource/configuration files, and transparently re-compile and deploy the changes.
-* Quarkus provides more than an application framework - It provides some niceities around docker and kubernetes.
+* Quarkus provides more than an application framework - It provides some necessities around docker and kubernetes.
 However, we will not be applying those until the next phase.
+* To learn more about the differences between the different services, see https://rollbar.com/blog/quarkus-vs-spring-boot/#:~:text=Quarkus%20provides%20faster%20hot%20reloads,running%20in%20a%20remote%20environment.

 ## File Structure
 * We structured our files in accordance with our two classes because __we divided our work load based on classes (groups vs. users) and not by routes, methods, and database commands__.